 Originally from Switzerland, the “Berners” thrives in colder conditions.
 Although large, they are fantastic with children, having a gentle nature.

-Being such a large dog, they do need plenty of space, although they can be very well-behaved in the home.
+Being such large dogs, they need plenty of space, although they can be well-behaved in the home.

-The Bichon Frise is a sociable breed who likes to go everywhere with their owners.
-Playful, merry, and curious are some of the words used to describe the Bichon Frise.
+The Bichon Frise is a friendly breed that likes to go everywhere with its owners.
+Playful, merry, and curious are some words used to describe the Bichon Frise.
 They have lots of energy and are good around children.

-They are a small dog, standing at 11.5 inches and weighing just 18 pounds.
+They are small dogs, standing at 11.5 inches and weighing just 18 pounds.
 They have a white coat, which is medium in length, with corkscrew curls and a silky texture.

-The Bichon Frise is an ideal breed for someone with allergies as they do not molt and are considered to be hypoallergenic.
+The Bichon Frise is an ideal breed for someone with allergies as they do not molt and are considered hypoallergenic.

-The Biewer Terrier is also known as the Yorkshire Terrier, or “Yorkie.”
-A small terrier, they stand just 11 inches tall, with a weight up to 8 pounds.
+The Biewer Terrier is also known as the Yorkshire Terrier or “Yorkie.”
+A small terrier, they stand just 11 inches tall, weighing up to 8 pounds.
 They have a grey, black, and tan coat, which is long and silky.

-They are a very vocal dog and will alert you to any danger.
+They are very vocal dogs and will alert you to any danger.
 Introduced to North America in 1872, they were first registered by the AKC in 1885, making them one of the oldest breeds accepted by the AKC.

-There is a famous Biewer Terrier called Smoky, who served in the Second World War.
+A famous Biewer Terrier, Smoky, served in the Second World War.
 I would urge you to read the Wikipedia page about smoky here.